Mary Harriman Rumsey

-Mary Harriman Rumsey (November 17, 1881 – December 18, 1934) was an American social activist and government official.
+Mary Harriman Rumsey (November 17, 1881 – December 18, 1934) was an American social activist, government official and heiress of the wealthy Harriman family.
 She was the founder of The Junior League for the Promotion of Settlement Movements, later known as the Junior League of the City of New York of the Association of Junior Leagues International Inc, and served as Chair of the Consumer Advisory Board of the National Recovery Administration.
-Mary was the daughter of railroad magnate E.H.
-Harriman and sister to W. Averell Harriman, former New York State Governor and United States Diplomat.
+Mary was the daughter of railroad magnate E. H. Harriman and sister to W. Averell Harriman, former New York State Governor and United States Diplomat.
 In 2015 she was posthumously inducted into the National Women's Hall of Fame.

 Early life

-Mary Harriman Rumsey was born on November 17, 1881, the oldest of six children of railroad industrialist E.H.
-Harriman (1848–1909) and his wife, Mary Averell Harriman (1851–1932).
+Mary Harriman Rumsey was born on November 17, 1881, the oldest of six children of railroad industrialist E. H. Harriman (1848–1909) and his wife, Mary Averell Harriman (1851–1932).

 Her siblings were Henry Neilson Harriman (1883–1888); Cornelia Harriman (1884–1966), who married Robert Livingston Gerry (1877–1957); Carol Averell Harriman (1889–1948), who married R. Penn Smith in 1917 and, after his death in 1929, married W. Plunket Stewart, a racing stable owner in 1930; William Averell Harriman (1891–1986), who in 1955 became the Governor of New York and who married Kitty Lanier Lawrence, then Marie Norton Whitney (1903–1970), and lastly Pamela Beryl Digby Churchill Hayward (1920–1997); and Edward Roland Noel Harriman (1895–1978), who married Gladys Fries (1896–1983).

 Mary attended Barnard College, where she specialized in sociology and was a member of Kappa Kappa Gamma.
 While there, she worked with Charles B. Davenport at the Cold Spring Harbor Laboratory, becoming so enamored of eugenics that her friends nicknamed her "Eugenia."
 On Mary's urging, her mother endowed the Eugenics Record Office at Cold Spring Harbor in 1910.